 Having a dental emergency is never a pleasant experience.
-Dental emergencies can leave you in pain, panic and distress.
-Of course, there is more than one type of dental emergency.
-Some emergencies be very painful while others are more uncomfortable than painful.
-Regardless of the nature of your dental emergency, it's important that you act quick and see your dentist right away.
-Ignoring a dental emergency is never a wise idea and oftentimes leads to more problems in the near future.
-So lets go ahead and take a look at a few of the more common dental emergencies and discuss what you should do in each case:
+Some dental emergencies can be very painful.
+Others are more uncomfortable, or even embarrassing in nature.
+Regardless of the nature of your emergency, it's important to act quickly to see your dentist as soon as possible.
+It's never a wise idea to ignore a true dental emergency, as it can lead to more serious complications.
+Let's take a look at a few of the most common dental emergencies to help you decide what you should do in each case:

 Teeth become infected when the cavity bugs reach the tooth nerve.
 This causes a severe, lingering, throbbing pain that usually lasts for hours at a time.
 Unfortunately, you can not save the tooth with a simple filling.
 You're going to require a root canal treatment to save the infected tooth.
 Otherwise, you have to remove the tooth to eliminate the pain and resolve the infection.

 A serious toothache can also be the result of an erupting tooth.
 This is common in children when their baby teeth or adult teeth start to erupt.
 Manage the pain using Orajel or take a painkiller if needed.
 Sometimes this pain is the result of an erupting wisdom tooth.
 You may have to remove the wisdom tooth if there is no space for it.
 This usually happens during your teenage years or when you're in your 20s and 30s.
 Consult with your dentist to find the source of your toothache to resolve the pain.
 Click here to learn more about wisdom teeth and when you should have them removed.